SemenBakhtin/Company-site-template/README.md

 - cards for offers

-- smooth hover effects for links
+- smooth hover effects for links and scroll

 ## Technologies I used